nus-cs3203/course-website/contents/basic-spa-requirements/design-abstractions.md

     For any variable v,
             assignment a,
             print stmt pn,
+            read stmt re,
             container stmt (if or while) s,
             procedure call c,
             procedure p:

     Uses(a, v) holds if v appears on the right hand side of a.

     Uses(pn, v) holds if variable v appears in pn.

     Uses(s, v) holds if v appears in the condition of s, or there is a statement s1 in the container such that Uses(s1, v) holds.

     Uses(p, v) holds if there is a statement s in p or in a procedure called (directly or indirectly) from p such that Uses(s, v) holds.

     Uses(c, v) is defined in the same way as Uses(p, v).

+    Uses(re, v) do not hold.

 **Examples:**